Faucet Basics: Part 6 Understanding Faucet Warranties

-So, with what you just learned about the company's faucets from studying the elements of its warranty, does an Artisan faucet strike you as a lifetime faucet worth an investment of up to $500.00?
+So, with what you just learned about the company's faucets from this brief study of its warranty, does an Artisan faucet strike you as a lifetime faucet worth an investment of up to $500.00?
 No?
 Hey!
 Join the club.
 We have t-shirts.

 There are two situations in which mining a warranty for nuggets of hidden information does not work, or, at least, is less reliable: European faucets and high-priced faucets targeted at well-to-do households.